audacioustux/audacioustux/com-audacioustux/src/content/blog/getting-started-devcontainer.md

 Now, as you have a terminal inside the container, you can run any command inside the container.
 You can also install any package inside the container.
 But remember, the container is ephemeral.
 If you exit the container, and reopen it, you'll have to install the packages again.
 For a more persistent solution, you can create a `Dockerfile` inside the `.devcontainer` folder [as described here](https://containers.dev/guide/dockerfile#dockerfile).
 You can also use a `docker-compose.yml` file to create a multi-container devcontainer [as described here](https://containers.dev/guide/dockerfile#docker-compose)

+### What's a Feature?

+Devcontainer features are pieces of configuration that can be reused across multiple devcontainers.
+Just as an example, [Here's a feature](https://github.com/audacioustux/devcontainers/tree/main/src/common-utils-extras) that installs some common utilities that I use in my devcontainers.
+There are a lot of official and community driven features available, But I think you got the idea.

 ## A More Practical Example

 Let's have a few files in out .devcontainer folder (then we'll discuss what they do):